 CAN I MAJOR IN ANY AREA AND STILL BE IN THE HONORS COLLEGE?

-Absolutely.
+This one is easy: absolutely.
 In fact, one of the things we are most proud of at the Honors College is that our students come from a wide variety of subject areas.
-This past year, our single largest ‘major’ area was Biology, followed by areas such as Music, Political Studies, English, History, Computer Science, and Communications.
+This past year, our single largest ‘major’ area was Biology, followed by areas such as Music, Political Studies, English, History, Psychology, Business, and Computer Science.
 Because the Honors College focuses on interdisciplinary study, it attracts majors from all over campus.

 CAN I STUDY ABROAD AND BE PART OF THE HONORS COLLEGE?